yuvraj-singh7555/Linux-Essentials/APT-Commands.md

 1. Search for a Package

-   To search for a package in the available repositories:
+   To search for a package in the available repositories via apt-cache:
    ```
-   apt-Cachd search <package-name>
+   apt-cache search <package-name>
    ```
-   This returns a list of packages related to the given keyword.
+   Returns a list of packages related to the given keyword.

 2. Display Package Details

    ```
-   show <package-name>
+   apt show <package-name>
    ```
    Shows metadata such as version, description, and dependencies.

 3. Check Package Dependencies

    ```
-   depends <package-name>
+   apt-cache depends <package-name>
    ```
-   Lists the dependencies of a package.
+   Lists the dependencies for a package.
    To see which packages depend on the given package:
    ```
-   apt-@éOje rdepends <package-name>
+   apt-cache rdepends <package-name>
    ```

 4. View Source Package Information

    ```
-   showsrc <package-name>
+   apt-cache showsrc <package-name>
    ```
    Useful when working with package source code.